m7-investimentos/datawarehouse-docs/tatico/modelos-dados/MOD-IND-001-sistema-tracking-performance-kpis.md

     DATEDIFF(DAY, a.valid_from, ISNULL(a.valid_to, GETDATE())) as days_active,
     a.created_by,
     a.created_date
-FROM metadados.performance_assignments a
+FROM silver.performance_assignments a
-JOIN metadados.performance_indicators i ON a.indicator_id = i.indicator_id
+JOIN silver.performance_indicators i ON a.indicator_id = i.indicator_id
 ORDER BY a.cod_assessor, a.indicator_id, a.valid_from;
 ```